outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - the more power they have other themselves (the smarter they are), the less other people can control them & the less they will want power
         - they should try teaching my system to women and see if they can learn, which if theyre not malnourished or brain damaged, they will be able to learn, and will become smarter
         - if the taliban was already smart, they would have come up with my invention, clearly I need to teach them how to be smart
+          - if their leaders were smart, they would be teaching their followers how to be smart, but theyre not
         - they shouldnt see themselves as a cohesive unit, but rather a cohesive system of components that can be replaced/upgraded that is constantly improving
           - if they do see themselves as a unit, they will feel bad whenever they make any error or bad decision at all
         - if they ever got true power, which is where people depend on them, they wouldnt want it anymore, so I know theyre not smart because of their aggressive pursuit of power, when if they were really smart, they would be trying to empower other people who need/deserve it, like oppressed people